 The cost of normal maintenance and repairs, which do not add to the value of the asset or materially extend an asset's life are expensed.
-A purchase of equipment or a building improvement costing \$3,000 or more, which is not deemed a repair, is recorded at historical cost and depreciated over its expected life.
+Major expenses costing \$3,000 or more with a useful life of one year or more that are for capital and intangible assets, including capital leases, or major repairs that increase useful lives, are capitalized.
+All capital and intangible assets are valued at historical cost or estimated historical cost, where historical cost is not known.

 Property, plant, and equipment donated or sold at a bargain discounted price to the Authority is recorded at the acquisition value determined at the date of donation.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.